|In-state Tuition (per semester hour, unless noted)||$16,725 PER SEM.*|

 POINTS OF DISTINCTION

-- No. 5 in campus ethnic diversity among regional universities in the West, according to U.S. News & World Report.
+- No. five in diversity among universities in the West region by U.S. News & World Report.

 - Awarded gold designation by Military Friendly® Schools.